U.S. NRC launches investigation at Southern Georgia Vogtle 3 nuclear unit

 June 21 (Reuters) - The U.S. Nuclear Regulatory Commission (NRC) said Monday it launched a special inspection at Southern Co's SO.N Vogtle nuclear power plant in Georgia to identify what led to remediation work at the third unit, which is under construction.

-Southern has said the two units under construction at Vogtle, which are billions of dollars over budget and years behind schedule, were on track to enter service next year with Unit 3 in January and Unit 4 by its regulatory-approved in service date of November 2022.
+Southern has said the two units under construction at Vogtle, which are billions of dollars over budget and years behind schedule, were on track to enter service next year with Unit 3 in the first quarter of 2022 and Unit 4 by its regulatory-approved in service date of November 2022.

 The NRC said the remediation work on the electrical cable raceway system did not cause any risk to the public since there was no fuel in the plant.

-Vogtle 3 will be the first new reactor in the United States since 2016, when Tennessee Valley Authority finished Watts Bar 2 in Tennessee.
+Vogtle 3 will be the first new reactor in the United States since 2016.
 The two units at Vogtle are the only U.S. reactors under construction.

 Delays and cost overruns in building reactors could make it difficult for new nuclear to play much of a role in President Joe Biden's goal of getting all U.S. power from non-carbon-emitting sources like nuclear and renewables by 2035.